Got a bold short doc idea? Pitch it. Win it. Make it happen.

 Finalists will also get exclusive access to pitch workshops and a full pass to the 12th Lunenburg Doc Fest.
 That means entry to the Dock Market industry market — the perfect place to meet peers, industry pros, and key decision-makers for one-on-one conversations.

-Last year’s winner, Kate Solar, will premiere her finished film at this year’s live pitch event.
+Last year’s winner, Kate Solar, will premiere her film at this year’s live pitch event.
 And the 2025 first-place winner?
 They’ll get the exciting opportunity to screen their completed film at the 13th Lunenburg Doc Fest in 2026.

 The Launch kicks off with two essential workshops — “Pitching 101” and “Pitch Consultations” — to help you polish your pitch before the live contest on Saturday, September 20th.
-The competition and screenings will take place at the historic Lunenburg Opera House.

 Don’t worry if you’re not a professional media creator — if you have a passion for documentary storytelling and some experience or interest in making documentaries, we want to hear from you!